Is Your lifestyle Causing Infertility?

 In this post, we will throw some light on the various factors that can negatively affect your fertility.

 Age tops the list because you can’t do anything about it.
 There’s no medicine, no cure for old age and the disabilities that come with it.
 The only thing you can do is plan your future well and make the best of today.
-Also, couples often waste time in really executing the plan to seek a doctor and that is often detrimental due to the increasing age.
+Also, couples often waste time in really seeing a fertility expert and that is often detrimental due to the increasing age.

 The ideal age for pregnancy is the mid-to-late 20s.
 If you want to wait, then you can push that limit to 35.
 After 35, the chances of a successful pregnancy starts dropping.
 There’s a 25% chance of miscarriage after 35, which can go up to 40% after the age of 40.
 (Source study)